s-k-y-h-i-g-h/Prototype/Best Practices/Meditation.md

 ## Mantra

 ## Yoga Nidra
+- Use a blindfold to make it more effective
 - [Increased dopamine tone during meditation-induced change of consciousness - PubMed (nih.gov)](https://pubmed.ncbi.nlm.nih.gov/11958969/)

 ## Sant Mat